-As a scholar Br’s main work was the edition and translation of the history Tarīh-i Firišta, written in Persian c.
+As a scholar Briggs’s main work was the edition and translation of the history Tarīh-i Firišta, written in Persian c.
 1600 by Muḥammad Qāsim Firišta.
 Of his other works, Letters gives advice to young officers and civil servants on the “treatment of the natives”.

-Publications: translated: Ferishta: History of the rise of Mahommedan power in India till the year 1612.
+– Translated: Ferishta: History of the rise of Mahommedan power in India till the year 1612.
 From the original Persian of Mahomed Kasim Ferishta.
 1-4.
 81+676+568+532+644 p.
 L. 1829.

-– edited: Tarikh-i-Ferishta, History of the Mahommedan power.
+– Edited: Tarikh-i-Ferishta, History of the Mahommedan power.
 1-2.
 830+892 p.
-Bombay 1831; 2nd edition Lucknow 1864-65.
+Bombay 1831, 2nd edition Lucknow 1864-65.

-– “Secret correspondence of the court of the Peshwa, Madhu Rao, from the years 1761 to 1772, transl. from the Mahratta”, TrRAS 2:1, 1829, 109-165.
+– “An Autobiographical Memoir of the Early Life of Nana Farnevís, translated from the original Mahratta”, TrRAS 2:1, 1829, 95-108; “Secret correspondence of the court of the Peshwa, Madhu Rao, from the years 1761 to 1772, transl. from the Mahratta”, TrRAS 2:1, 1829, 109-165.

 – The Siyar-ul-Mutakherin, a History of the Mahommedan power in India during the last century, by Mir Gholam Hussein Khan, rev. from the transl. of Haji Mustafa and collated with the Persian original.
 465 p.
 L. 1832.